 Where data processors/controllers process operations which require regular and systematic monitoring of data subjects on a large scale or of special categories of data, a Data Protection Officer (DPO) must be appointed.

 Data transfers outside of the EU are subject to additional requirements.
 Significant restriction on monitoring internet and e-mail use even when on company's IT device.

-Covered by the EU-wide General Data Protection Regulation (Datenschutzgrundverordnung) entered into force in May 2018 and the complementing Federal Data Protection Act.
-Processing of personal data generally unlawful except as listed by the Act and the General Data Protection Regulation, a works council agreement or free and individual consent.
-Appointment of data protection officers required if more than 9 individuals deal with electronically saved personal data.
+Covered by the EU-wide General Data Protection Regulation (Datenschutzgrundverordnung, or GDPR) entered into force in May 2018 and the complementing Federal Data Protection Act.
+Processing of personal data is generally unlawful except as listed by the Act and the General Data Protection Regulation, a works council agreement or free and individual consent.
+Appointment of data protection officers is required if more than 9 individuals deal with electronically saved personal data.
 Special rules apply to data transfer outside the EEA.
-Significant restrictions on monitoring email and Internet use.
+Significant restrictions on monitoring email and internet use exist.